-It is extremely important for publishers to utilize the available information regarding their readers preferences and the way in which these readers interact with their site and product line on a daily basis.
+Publishers need to utilize the available information regarding their reader’s preferences and how they interact with their site and product line daily.
 Current technology allows publishers to understand what their customers want as well as to provide what they want.
-For instance, print-first subscribers are also interested in digital texts while digital-first subscribers are also interested in print.
+For instance, print-first subscribers are also interested in digital texts, while digital-first subscribers are also interested in print.

 In fact, due to this crossover between print and digital, many digital publishers have begun to include print magazines.
 Surprisingly, Facebook launched Grow, a print magazine.
-It is becoming apparent that it is not necessary to choose between print or digital and that, in fact, a combination of both medias can best serve customers and help to support loyalty.
+It is becoming apparent that it is not necessary to choose between print or digital.
+In fact, a combination of both media can best serve customers and help to support loyalty.
 In terms of loyalty, print-first subscribers tend to be the most engaged and the most loyal type of customers.
 Finally, although digital will ultimately be the only choice, for now, it is more prudent for publishers to continue to serve print-first customers rather than losing them to a competitor.

 6. Consumption modes

-In addition to translating written texts into audio books, publishers should be creating content for other modes of consumption.
+In addition to translating written texts into audiobooks, publishers should be creating content for other modes of consumption.
 Publishers need to think of their products in ways that go beyond the content or format.
 Determining how people enjoy the delivery of content and stories is fundamental to the success of any publisher.
 For instance, most people spend about eight minutes reading each day versus just under six hours a day on digital media.
-It is clear that publishers face quite a challenge in the face of these statistics.
+Publishers face quite a challenge in the face of these statistics.
 However, providing the choice between audio, video, or text is an initial strategy to meet this challenge.
 Additionally, it is important to understand that some individuals enjoy a quick synopsis while others prefer to delve into a topic.

 7. Indie publishing

-With book stores being shuttered and readers drifting to other forms of entertainment, writers, themselves, are also abandoning the previously prestigious goal of being published.
-Foregoing publication by traditional publishing firms, writers are striking out on their own as self publishers, a practice otherwise known as indie publishing.
+With book stores being shuttered and readers drifting to other forms of entertainment, writers themselves also abandon the previously prestigious goal of being published.
+Foregoing publication by traditional publishing firms, writers are striking out on their own as self-publishers, a practice otherwise known as indie publishing.
 This is a problem because as writers avoid seeking publication, publishers lose their product supply.

-This shift provides self publishers the ability to maintain rights to their own works and potentially reap a much higher financial benefit than they would receive through a traditional contract.
-Although many self publishers see little to no financial reward, such success stories as Andy Weir’s “The Martian” keep the dream alive.
-Although this dream might seem like a mirage, the self-publishing industry boasts enough successful self publishers that traditional publishers have started holding contests for the best self-published novels.
+This shift provides self-publishers the ability to maintain rights to their own works and potentially reap a much higher financial benefit than they would receive through a traditional contract.
+Although many self-publishers see little to no financial reward, such success stories as Andy Weir’s “The Martian” keep the dream alive.
+Although this dream might seem like a mirage, the self-publishing industry boasts enough successful self-publishers that traditional publishers have started holding contests for the best self-published novels.
 These contests and other tactics help siphon off the best up-and-coming authors and renew a publisher with fresh content.
-In doing so, traditional publication companies are able to secure the profits that accompany proven talent.
-Additionally, successful self publishers often already have a following, making such acquisitions less risky than publishing a completely new and unknown author.
+In doing so, traditional publication companies can secure the profits that accompany proven talent.
+Additionally, successful self-publishers often have a following, making such acquisitions less risky than publishing a completely new and unknown author.